-Venture Capital Trust The investment vehicle
+Venture Capital Trust

+The investment vehicle

+Non-qualifying investments

+investments allowed)

+(up to 20% (80% d non-qualifying 3 yea

+Qualifying investments

-Non-qualifying investments (up to 20% non-qualifying investments allowed) Qualifying investments (80% deployed within 3 years of raise) For accounting periods beginning before 6 April 2019 this was 30% and 70% respectively.
+(80% deployed within 3 years of raise)

+For accounting periods beginning before 6 April 2019 this was 30% and 70% respectively.

 In addition, at least 30% of all new funds raised in accounting periods beginning after 5 April 2018 need to be invested in qualifying holdings within 12 months of the end of the accounting period in which the VCT issues its shares.

+B RULES FOR VCTS

 Investors are shareholders of the VCT itself (not customers of the fund management company as is the case with open-ended funds) and therefore, in theory, they have a say on how the company is run in accordance with their voting rights and company law.

 Unlike open-ended funds, VCTs can use gearing (borrowing money to invest), which can magnify both gains and losses.
 However, the use of gearing is rare.
 VCTs can also retain some of their profits and pay them out later, which can allow VCTs to "smooth" dividend income.

+Fundraising

-Fundraising Bearing in mind the closed-ended structure of VCTs, there are several different types of fundraising that VCTs might engage in. - 1.
-A brand new VCT issuing shares for the very first time.
-There is no existing portfolio for investors to buy into. they already have an existing holding in the other class or classes) and the VCT's costs can be spread across a larger asset base.
+Bearing in mind the closed-ended structure of VCTs, there are several different types of fundraising that VCTs might engage in.

+- 1. A brand new VCT issuing shares for the very first time.
+There is no existing portfolio for investors to buy into. - 2.
+A new share class in an existing VCT that will invest in a new portfolio of investments that will be kept separate from the existing portfolio.
+The investor will only enjoy returns from the assets allocated to that share class.
+The benefit over a new VCT is that the VCT's performance thus far can be assessed (although the new share class investors won't share in the performance of other VCT share classes, unless they already have an existing holding in the other class or classes) and the VCT's costs can be spread across a larger asset base.

 3. Top-up to an existing share class - Investors purchase shares that give them exposure to an existing pool of assets and can immediately start earning dividend income if income is available.
 The top-up will also spread the VCT's costs across a larger asset base.
 VCTs do not necessarily raise new money every year, and some VCT fundraises can be relatively small and completed quickly.

-OPEN VCTS INVESTMENT METRICS There is a diverse range of sizes among VCT investments.
+OPEN VCTS INVESTMENT METRICS

+There is a diverse range of sizes among VCT investments.